deadlyvipers/dojo_rules/introduction.md

-Hi, my name is The Addicted One
+Hi, my name is The Addicted One.
+My favorite path is Javascript !